 As of September 30, 2019, our net tangible book value was \$74.6 million, or \$2.77 per common share.
-After giving effect to the sale of our common shares in the aggregate amount of \$50.0 million at an assumed offering price of \$9.02 per common share, the last reported sale price of our common shares on November 4, 2019 on the Nasdaq Global Market, and after deducting estimated commissions and estimated offering expenses, our as adjusted net tangible book value as of September 30, 2019 would have been approximately \$123.1 million or approximately \$3.80 per common share.
-This represents an immediate increase in the net tangible book value of \$1.03 per common share to existing shareholders and an immediate dilution of \$5.22 per common share to new investors purchasing common shares in this offering.
+After giving effect to our issuance and sale of common shares in this offering at the public offering price of \$ per common share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, the as adjusted net tangible book value as of September 30, 2019 would have been per common share.
+This represents an immediate increase in as adjusted net tangible book value to existing shareholders of \$ million, or \$ \$ per common share.

+per common share and an immediate dilution to new investors purchasing common shares in this offering of \$